 Meet Erin

 Hi!
-My name is Erin Fyffe, I’m an RN and IBCLC and I have over 17 years experience working with new moms and babies.
-I started as a CNA in post partum and over the past 15 years I’ve worked as a full time RN in Post partum, Antepartum and even did a short stint in Home care and have been working full time as an IBCLC for the past 7 years now.
+My name is Erin Fyffe, I’m an RN and IBCLC and I have over 22 years of experience working with new moms and babies.
+I started as a CNA in post partum and over the past 20 years I’ve worked as a full time RN in Post partum, Antepartum (even did a short stint in home care) and have been working full time as an IBCLC for the past 11 years.

-I find it so rewarding being able to help moms reach their goals (whatever they may be) in the comfort of their own homes and help them be able to discover the joy in breastfeeding without having to go through the pain that so many experience.
+I find it so rewarding being able to help moms reach their goals (whatever they may be), help empower them, help them lean into their instincts as a mom, and help them be able find joy in feeding their babies without having to go through the pain and stress that so many experience.
 I’m so incredibly honored and humbled by the opportunity to be able to play a small role in a new mom and baby’s feeding journey.

 Meet Grace